Nechir-89/my-next-app/README.md

 ### Applications
-1. Display some lines from a paragraph
+1. CSS, display some lines from a paragraph
+1. CSS, flex-grow property
+1. CSS, Defining custome counter